zcash/zips/zip-guide.rst

 {Edit this to reflect the key words that are actually used.}
-The key words "MUST", "REQUIRED", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in RFC 2119. [#RFC2119]_
+The key words "MUST", "REQUIRED", "MUST NOT", "SHOULD", and "MAY" in this document are to be interpreted as described in BCP 14 [#BCP14]_ when, and only when, they appear in all capitals.

 {Avoid duplicating definitions from other ZIPs.
 Instead use wording like this:}